Create Strong Passwords with apg

 -s ask user for random sequence for password generation

-In the paragraph DEFAULT OPTIONS the manual tells us: “If you want to generate really secure passwords, you should use option -s.”
+the manual tells us: “If you want to generate really secure passwords, you should use option -s

-The -s parameter stands for “seed”, or “random seed”:
+parameter stands for “seed”, or “random seed”:

 A random sequence for password generation is the “random seed”, a random seed is a number (or vector) used to initialize a pseudorandom number generator.
 In short, it increases the entropy of the generated password, but this is a very large topic indeed, so I refer you to some sources where you can document yourself: